liamvictor/gsc-exporter/python_scripts_overview.md

 ## generate_gsc_wrapped.py

-Creates a "Spotify Wrapped"-style annual summary for a single GSC property.
+Creates a "Google Organic Wrapped"-style annual summary for a single site.
 It highlights key metrics like total clicks and impressions, top-performing pages and queries, and the busiest month in a visually engaging HTML report.
 Date ranges can be customised.